Saturon LogoSaturon

 MethodBehavior

-"clip"Clamp to nearest edge (fast, may shift hue)
+"clip"Clamp values to the nearest boundary (fast, may shift hue)

 Example